-Our longest-running trip is to Chiangmai, Thailand, and it serves at the Grace Home Orphanage.
-Teams prepare Bible lessons, skits, songs, games and crafts for the children.
-In addition, they also spend time on a service project while at the orphanage (in the past, teams have cleaned, painted, planted trees, and worked on small construction projects).
+Our longest-running trip is to Chiangmai, Thailand, and it serves at the Grace Home children's home.
+Teams prepare Bible lessons, skits, songs, games, and crafts for the children.
+In addition, they also spend time on a service project while at the home (in the past, teams have cleaned, painted, planted trees, and worked on small construction projects).
 Teams also have the opportunity to visit a mountain village located just north of Chiangmai.
-Students experience a very different life in Thailand than in Korea, but through getting to know the people, they are able to understand and appreciate the way they live.
+Students experience a very different life in Thailand than in Korea, but through getting to know the people, they can understand and appreciate the way they live.

-We have a great relationship with the children of Grace Home and want to continue pouring out God’s love on them.
-We want to show the people of Chiangmai that we care and that the love we have to offer is given to us by our loving God, who offers them life and grace through Christ Jesus.
+We have a great relationship with the children of Grace Home and want to continue sharing, with each other, our cultures and God’s love.
+We also want to support our partner's ministry, showing the people of Chiangmai that we care and that the love we have to offer is given to us by our loving God, who offers them life and grace through Christ Jesus.

 Manila, Philippines (KIM’s)

-Most of our trips are located in more rural areas; however, this trip is in the middle of Manila, Philippines.
+This trip is hosted in the middle of Manila, Philippines.
 On this trip, Grade 8 students have the opportunity to work with Kids International Ministries (KIM’s).
 Our students will be involved with the New Faith Family Children’s Home and a multifaceted community outreach ministry that began when a young girl asked her parents, “Can’t we do more to help?”
-The family-run center is meeting needs in their community in Manila and working to change lives.
+The family-run center is meeting needs in their local community in Manila and working to change lives.

 Grade 8 students will have a variety of options to get involved in service: teaching and playing with children, and working on community development projects, outreach ministry, feeding sites, medical care, and construction work.
 They will witness up-close the poor economic conditions of Manila and the ugliness of urban life.
 Spending time with the children of the New Faith Children’s Home is always the highlight of the trip.